carolinelbp/best-selling-steam-games/README.md

 ### Write a query using at least 2 JOINs.

-I searched records without missing game genres and then filtered for difficulty over 3.
+I searched records with all their game genres present and then filtered for difficulty over 3.

 ```sql